1j-bla1/student/hacks/background.md

          new Player(spriteImg, this)
         ];
       }
-      #Creates a infinite loop in the game that keeps the game running constantly
+      //Creates a infinite loop in the game that keeps the game running constantly gameLoop() {
-      gameLoop() {
         this.ctx.clearRect(0, 0, this.width, this.height);
         for (const obj of this.gameObjects) {